Asma-Nasr/Green-Chroma-Remover/README.md

 # Green Chroma Remover

 This repository contains my implementation of the Green Chroma Remover task, where the goal is to remove green backgrounds from images.
+Provided by Intern2Grow as part of their Image Processing
+ Virtual Internship Program.

 ## Task Overview